bcgov/realm-o-matic/README.md

 - config to use the GitHub repo
 - email server for notifications

-#### Automation Bit
+#### Realm Creator:
 There is an Ansible Playbook that provisions the KeyCloak resources.
 Realm-o-matic does not work directly with the Ansible Playbook, the automation provisioning is only triggered via GitHub repo events.
-See here for details https://github.com/BCDevOps/keycloak-admin
+See here for details https://github.com/BCDevOps/keycloak-admin/tree/master/keycloak_realm_builder

 ### Local Development